cmu-sei/crucible/docs/steamfitter/index.md

 - *Select an Action:* Power on a VM, power off a VM, read a file, etc. An *action* is the name StackStorm gives to a single Task/Command.

 - *Trigger Condition:*

    - *Time:* A *timed* trigger is executed automatically after a set *delay* in seconds.
 A timed trigger can have multiple *iterations* executed on a specific interval.
    - *Manual:* A *manual* trigger condition is executed by manual intervention - clicking a button, for example, to fire off a task.
 It's up to a user to intervene to execute the task.
    - *Completion:* When the parent task completes the dependent task runs - regardless of success or failure.
    - *Success:* If the expected output is contained in the actual output then the dependent task runs.
    - *Failure:* Only runs if the expected output is not contained within the actual output.

 *Expected Output:* Whatever you type here, if the actual output contains that text, then it is considered a success.
 If the output does not contain what is typed here, then it is considered a failure.

 **Delay / Iteration / Expiration**

-- *Delay:* Set in seconds before executing the task executes.
+- *Delay:* Set in seconds before the task executes.
 - *Number of Iterations:* An *iteration* is an execution of a task when the task is configured to iterate for *x* number of times.
 Enter the number of times you want the task to execute here.
 - *Interval Between Iterations:* The time in seconds in between iterations.
 - *Iteration Termination:*
       - *IterationCountTask:* The task will execute until exactly the number of iteration times specified above; regardless of whether the task succeeds or fails.
       - *UntilSuccess:* The task will iterate until the command has a successful completion.
       - *UntilFailure:* The task will iterate until the command fails.

 - *Expiration Timeout:* The time, in seconds, where if no response has been received the task expires (times out).

 **VM Selection**